WillBallentine/golong/README.md

 - nq       -- this will create a new queue using the [queueName] field as the new queue's name. (ex: `newqueue:cmd:nq`)
 - hist     -- this displays the previous messages sent on a particular queue (ex: `queueName:cmd:hist`)

+## Consumers

+Currently, the default configuration subscribes to the "test" queue of the server.
+To change this, modify the `if _, err := conn.Write([]byte("sub:test\n"));` line.
+NOTE: you will need to create the new queue first if it does not already exist for this to work

+Any tcp connection can also be made to subscribe to a queue if a message that follows the `sub:[queueName]` formatting is sent as a message from that client instance

 ## Support